 A thesis is a formal document that adheres to guidelines set forth in the Graduate College Manual for Theses and Dissertations (available online).
-At minimum, it should include a statement of the research question, a review of relevant theoretical and empirical literature, a statement of the methods of study and plans of analysis, a presentation of results, and a discussion and conclusion that summarizes the results of the study and its implications for the field.
-It is expected that Master's Theses meet the standards of publishable peer---reviewed journal articles.
+At a minimum, it should include a statement of the research question, a review of relevant theoretical and empirical literature, a statement of the methods of study and plans of analysis, a presentation of results, and a discussion and conclusion that summarizes the results of the study and its implications for the field.
+It is expected that Master's Theses meet the standards of publishable peer-reviewed journal articles.
+The format can be either a "traditional" thesis that is similar to, but shorter than, a dissertation or it can be in the form of a manuscript appropriate for submission to a journal.
+The format should be decided in consultation with the major advisor and committee.